 When to Lead and When to Manage

 Great managers use people skills when they communicate with all types of people by consistently being fair, frank, firm, and friendly.
-They let their employees know when they, the leaders, make decisions, those are requirements that everyone must fulfill without get mad, showing frustration, or allowing people to bow up.
+They let their employees know when they, the leaders, make decisions, those are requirements that everyone must fulfill without showing frustration.
 Team members appreciate this.
 They want their leaders to take a stand.

 Reaping the Rewards